 - 15.5 The Trust will give the employee written notice of the date, time and place of the appeal hearing.
-This will normally be two to seven days after the employee receives the written notice. - 15.6 The appeal hearing may be a complete re-hearing of the matter or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light.
+This will normally be within 5 working days after the employee receives the written notice. - 15.6 The appeal may be a review of the fairness of the original decision in the light of the procedure that was followed or may be a complete re-hearing of the matter and any new information that may have come to light.
 This will be at the Trust's discretion depending on the circumstances of the employee's case.
-In any event, the appeal will be dealt with impartially. - 15.7 Where possible, the appeal hearing will be conducted impartially by an appeal panel, consisting of a more senior manager and/ or a Governor who has not been previously involved in the case.
-The Investigating Officer and a member of the Human Resources Department and the manager who conducted the disciplinary hearing will also usually be present.
-The employee may bring a companion with them to the appeal hearing (see paragraph 11). - 15.8 The appeal panel may adjourn the appeal hearing if they need to carry out any further investigations in the light of any new points the employee may have raised at the hearing.
-The employee will be given a reasonable opportunity to consider any new information obtained before the hearing is reconvened. - 15.9 Following the appeal hearing, the appeal panel may: - (a) confirm the original decision; - (b) revoke the original decision; or - (c) substitute a different penalty. - 15.10 The appeal panel will inform the employee in writing of their final decision as soon as possible, usually within one week of the appeal hearing.
+In any event, the appeal will be dealt with as impartially as possible. - 15.7 Where possible, the appeal hearing will usually be conducted impartially by an appeal panel, consisting of a more senior manager and / or a Governor who has not been previously involved in the case.
+A member of the Human Resources Department and the manager who conducted the disciplinary hearing may also be present.
+The employee may bring a companion with them to the appeal hearing (see paragraph 0). - 15.8 The appeal panel may adjourn the appeal hearing if they need to carry out any further investigations in the light of any new points the employee may have raised at the hearing.
+The employee will be given a reasonable opportunity to consider any new information obtained before the hearing is reconvened. - 15.9 Following the appeal hearing, the appeal panel may: - a) confirm the original decision; - b) revoke the original decision; or - c) substitute a different penalty. - 15.10 The appeal panel will inform the employee in writing of their final decision as soon as possible, usually within 5 working days of the appeal hearing.
 Where possible the appeal panel will also explain this to the employee in person.
 There will be no further right of appeal.